miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 - The identified BCs are:
     - **Meal Catalog**
-        - Maintains which meals may be available, including their information, such as ingredients, nutrition facts and more.
+        - Manages the catalog of meals that Farmacy Food offers, with information about ingredients, nutrition facts, price, and more.
     - **Inventory** (core)
-        - Controls what is currently available -- and where.
+        - Controls what meals are available in each smart fridge and vendlor location.
     - **_User_**
-        - Mainly handles the customer information, such as profile and dietary/health information.
+        - Mainly handles user profile information.
+For customers, that includes dietary and health information.
     - **_Review_**
-        - Meals reviews and ratings; surveys.
+        - Manages meal reviews and ratings; surveys.
     - **_Order_** (core)
         - Processes orders, keeping track of the global status of all transactions.
     - **_Cart_**
-        - Handles the checkout process for single purchases.
+        - Handles the shopping cart and checkout process for purchases made using the Farmacy Food app.
     - **_Subscription_**
-        - Available and ongoing subscription plans.
+        - Manages plans available and ongoing customer subscriptions.
     - **_Payment_**
-        - Processes the payment for single and subscription-originated purchases.
+        - Processes the payment for orders placed on the app and subscription-originated purchases.
     - **_Promotion_**
-        - Promotions and coupons.
+        - Manages promotions and coupons.
     - **_Location_**
-        - Geographical location of the elements relevant to the business.
+        - Has the listing of pick-up locations available, and provides the customer with the ability to find a location.
     - **_Replenish_**
-        - Updates the status of smart fridges/vendor kiosks.
+        - Updates the status of smart fridges and vendor kiosks when a Farmacy Food employee replenishes these locations.
     - **_Customer Notification_** (generic)
-        - Notifies the customer of updates on their orders.
+        - Notifies the customer of updates on their orders, subscriptions, payments, etc.

 #### Subdomain